LucasAntonsen/CSC-225/README.md

 # Algorithms and Data Structures I
 Assignments from Computer Science 225 at the University of Victoria (Sept - Dec 2019) completed by Lucas Antonsen.

-The course covered the following topics:
+This course covered the following topics:

 Algorithm Design and Analysis
 * Algorithm design techniques